Tax Tips for U.S. Americans Abroad

 - Were physically living outside of the US for at least 330 days.
 (So visiting your family for a month once a year is acceptable – and hopefully enjoyable!).

-- Haven’t filed delinquent or amended tax returns (this means you filed carelessly, irresponsibly and/or falsely).
+- Haven’t filed delinquent or amended tax returns (this means you filed carelessly, irresponsibly and/or falsely)

 - Haven’t filed the FBAR within the last 6 years.

 If you meet all these requirements, you will NOT be subject to failure-to-file and failure-to-pay penalties!
 This means you can take a deep breath and not worry about paying gut-wrenching fines as high as $10k.
+Yes the IRS wants the taxpayer to pay what is required, but avoiding high fines is possible.

 MyExpatTaxes and The Streamlined Procedure